Quantum Event Learning and Gentle Random Measurements: Gentle Measurement Lemmas

 Now we being the task of relating the random and blended measurement procedures.
 Our first bound shows that when $k$ sequential blended measurements are unlikely to accept on a state $\rho$ (that is, $\baccept{k}$ is small) then the damage caused to the state by $k$ sequential random measurements is also bounded.

 \begin{lem} Given a state $\rho$ and set of two outcome projective measurements $\cM$, define $\state{k}$ as in \Cref{sec:Introduction} (so $\state{k}$ gives the state of the system initially in state $\rho$ after $k$ random measurements reject) and $\baccept{k}$ as in \Cref{sec:blended_measurements} (so $\baccept{k}$ gives the probability that at least one of $k$ repeated blended measurements applied to $\rho$ accepts).
-Let $\fidelity{\sigma_1}{\sigma_2}$ denote the fidelity between any two states $\sigma_1$ and $\sigma_2$.
 Then

 \end{lem}

 \begin{proof} We first prove the result when $\rho = \ketbra{\psi}$ is a pure state.
 In that case, we find

 In the derivation above we used \Cref{obs:random_measurements} (\Cref{eq:State(k)}) to go from the first line to the second, \Cref{cor:taking_avg_outside_trace_specific} to go from the second line to the third.
 Then we re-organize terms and replace the definition of $\baccept{k}$ from \Cref{def:blend_accept_and_state} (\Cref{eq:bacept_base_defn}) to get the desired result.